max-gross/max-gross.github.io/research.md

 ## Job Market Paper

-Temporary Stays and Persistent Gains: The Causal Effects of Foster Care (draft available soon!)
+[**Temporary Stays and Persistent Gains: The Causal Effects of Foster Care**](https://max-gross.github.io/website_documents/max_gross_jmp_foster_care.pdf

 <details><summary style="color: #008AFE">     Abstract</summary>
-<em>About 250,000 children are removed from their homes and placed in foster care every year in the United States.
-In this paper, I exploit the quasi-random assignment of child welfare investigators to study its impacts.
-Using Michigan administrative data, I find that foster care caused large gains in child safety and schooling.
-It reduced the likelihood of being abused or neglected in the future by 50%, increased daily school attendance by 6%, and improved math test scores by 0.34 standard deviations.
-The gains persist for several years after removal, even after most children were reunified with their birth parents.
-As new federal legislation allows states to redirect up to $8 billion from foster care toward in-home services, these findings underscore the need to better care for maltreated children who remain at home.</em>
+<em>6% of children in the United States enter the foster system between birth and age eighteen.
+Using administrative data from Michigan, I estimate the effects of foster care on children's outcomes by exploiting the quasi-random assignment of child welfare investigators.
+I find that foster care reduced the likelihood of being abused or neglected in the future by 50%, increased daily school attendance by 6%, and improved math test scores by 0.34 standard deviations.
+Gains in safety and academics emerged after children exited the system when most were reunified with their birth parents, suggesting that improvements made by birth parents was an important mechanism.
+I discuss implications for policy in light of the Family First Prevention Services Act of 2019, which allocates billions of federal dollars toward reducing foster placements.</em>
 </details>

 ## Working Papers